This is a complete travel guide with all the information you need to know before you go backpacking in Uzbekistan.

 Don’t bring any pornographic films and photos!
 They are really strict about this and the customs officers might check your phone, camera or laptop.
 You also better remove all films and photos that have something to do with the military, politics, …

 It’s also not allowed to take pictures of official agencies, officers and police officers.
 And – unfortunately – drones are also prohibited.

 Oh, and they don’t like (pictures of) bearded men … Islamic fundamentalism is heavily suppressed in Uzbekistan and bearded men are seen as a threat.
 You can read more about it here.

 It may all seem a bit overwhelming but don’t let this stop you from traveling to Uzbekistan.
 As long as you take the above into account, you absolutely won’t have problems.

 Let’s now talk about what you have to bring with you:

 There are very few cash machines in the country and if you already find one, chances are that it doesn’t work.
-So bring cash money!
+So bring cash money (count roughly on 400USD per person for 15 days)!
 You can exchange US dollars on the spot.
 Make sure that the notes are undamaged!

 Much has changed since September 2017 concerning places where you can exchange currency in Uzbekistan.
 It used to more profitable to exchange your money on the black market, where the exchange rate was higher.